ShinichiNishikawa/wp-local-tools/README.md

 - downloads Movefile for Wordmove, wp-cli.local.yml for wp-cli, and .gitignore for Git.

 ### Theme init

+Create a gulp environment for your theme development with this comment.

 Run in a theme folder, this script